Welcome to the new KidsHealth website! See what is new.

 • Sleep & Anxiety

-Anxiety is probably a common cause of difficulties settling to sleep at both the start of the night and overnight.
+Anxiety is likely a common reason for trouble falling asleep at night and staying asleep.
 Find out about strategies you can use to help your child.

 • Education When Your Child Is In Hospital